dynamic-development-studio/.github/profile/README.md

 We are a professional game development studio specializing in high-performance scripts, custom frameworks, and optimized solutions for the Cfx.re ecosystem.

-🎯 **Our Current Focus:** We are currently **100% focused on RedM**, developing premium resources exclusively built and optimized for the **RSG-Core** framework.
+🎯 **Our Current Focus:** We are currently **100% focused on RedM**, developing premium resources exclusively built and optimized for the **RSG-Core**, **TPZ-Core**, and **VORP** frameworks.
 Our mission is to deliver heavily optimized, plug-and-play resources that elevate the Wild West roleplay experience.

-🚀 **Future Roadmap:** While our current priority is RedM (RSG-Core), we plan to expand our services in the future to support other popular frameworks and platforms (including VORP, RedEM:RP, and FiveM solutions).
+🚀 **Future Roadmap:** While our current priority is RedM ecosystem and its core frameworks, we plan to expand our services in the future to support other platforms, including FiveM solutions.

 🛒 **Visit our official store:** [Dynamic Development Tebex](https://dynamic-development.tebex.io/)